python/mypy/docs/source/protocols.rst

 *************************************

-You can use a protocol class with ``isinstance()`` if you decorate it with the ``typing_extensions.runtime`` class decorator.
+You can use a protocol class with ``isinstance()`` if you decorate it with the ``@runtime_checkable`` class decorator.
 The decorator adds support for basic runtime structural checks:

 .. code-block:: python

-   from typing_extensions import Protocol, runtime
+   from typing_extensions import Protocol, runtime_checkable

-   @runtime
+   @runtime_checkable
    class Portable(Protocol):
        handles: int